metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_installation_v1_manifest.md

+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution"></a>
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.node_affinity.required_during_scheduling_ignored_during_execution`

+Required:

+- `node_selector_terms` (Attributes List) Required.
+A list of node selector terms.
+The terms are ORed. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms))

-<a id="nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_affinity"></a>
+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms"></a>
-### Nested Schema for `spec.typha_deployment.spec.template.spec.topology_spread_constraints.pod_affinity`
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.node_affinity.required_during_scheduling_ignored_during_execution.node_selector_terms`

 Optional:

+- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms--match_expressions))
+- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms--match_fields))

+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms--match_expressions"></a>
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.node_affinity.required_during_scheduling_ignored_during_execution.node_selector_terms.match_expressions`

+Required:

+- `key` (String) The label key that the selector applies to.
+- `operator` (String) Represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists, DoesNotExist.
+Gt, and Lt.

+Optional:

+- `values` (List of String) An array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+If the operator is Gt or Lt, the valuesarray must have a single element, which will be interpreted as an integer.This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--node_affinity--required_during_scheduling_ignored_during_execution--node_selector_terms--match_fields"></a>
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.node_affinity.required_during_scheduling_ignored_during_execution.node_selector_terms.match_fields`

+Required:

+- `key` (String) The label key that the selector applies to.
+- `operator` (String) Represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists, DoesNotExist.
+Gt, and Lt.

+Optional:

+- `values` (List of String) An array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+If the operator is Gt or Lt, the valuesarray must have a single element, which will be interpreted as an integer.This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity"></a>
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.pod_affinity`

+Optional:

 - `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfythe affinity expressions specified by this field, but it may choosea node that violates one or more of the expressions.
-The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
+The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node has pods which matches the corresponding podAffinityTerm; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity--preferred_during_scheduling_ignored_during_execution))
-- `required_during_scheduling_ignored_during_execution` (Attributes List) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to a pod label update), thesystem may or may not try to eventually evict the pod from its node.When there are multiple elements, the lists of nodes corresponding to eachpodAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_anti_affinity--required_during_scheduling_ignored_during_execution))
+- `required_during_scheduling_ignored_during_execution` (Attributes List) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to a pod label update), thesystem may or may not try to eventually evict the pod from its node.When there are multiple elements, the lists of nodes corresponding to eachpodAffinityTerm are intersected, i.e. all terms must be satisfied. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity--required_during_scheduling_ignored_during_execution))

-<a id="nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity--preferred_during_scheduling_ignored_during_execution"></a>
-### Nested Schema for `spec.typha_deployment.spec.template.spec.topology_spread_constraints.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.pod_affinity.preferred_during_scheduling_ignored_during_execution`

 Required:

 - `pod_affinity_term` (Attributes) Required.
-A pod affinity term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_anti_affinity--required_during_scheduling_ignored_during_execution--pod_affinity_term))
+A pod affinity term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term))
 - `weight` (Number) weight associated with matching the corresponding podAffinityTerm,in the range 1-100.

-<a id="nestedatt--spec--typha_deployment--spec--template--spec--topology_spread_constraints--pod_anti_affinity--required_during_scheduling_ignored_during_execution--pod_affinity_term"></a>
+<a id="nestedatt--spec--typha_deployment--spec--template--spec--affinity--pod_affinity--preferred_during_scheduling_ignored_during_execution--pod_affinity_term"></a>
-### Nested Schema for `spec.typha_deployment.spec.template.spec.topology_spread_constraints.pod_anti_affinity.required_during_scheduling_ignored_during_execution.pod_affinity_term`
+### Nested Schema for `spec.typha_deployment.spec.template.spec.affinity.pod_affinity.preferred_during_scheduling_ignored_during_execution.pod_affinity_term`

 Required: